HyeongUW/Walkthrough_Blog/README.md

-### Disclaimer!
+### Acknowledgments

+<strong>here goes explanation about what I did, What I am going to do after this project.<strong>
+- Ben -> Making a category for each post.
+(Upcoming games, Help Requested, Community)

-This web-application is still under continuing development!
+* This web-application is still under continuing development!
 See below for anticipated release date.
+* For further development details see [further development plan](furtherDevPlan.md)

 # Walkthrough_Blog